Days before I read this article, I wrote in my

 9. “The Obama administration is committed to serious financial services reform.”

-The US financial system is still plagued by all the threats that instigated the 2008 recession.
+The US financial system remains plagued by the same threats that triggered the 2008 recession.
 “Not an inch of progress,” Rothkopf says.

 10. “Only nine percent of Americans approve of Congress.”